 The annual Fundación MAPFRE Awards for 2015 have been presented and we would like to introduce the winners; men, women and organizations who all work to improve people’s lives and contribute to making the world a better place.We thank them all for their dedication and commitment.

 The jury’s decision for each award will be notified to the participants and made public through our website, social networks and the media.
-The awards are presented at a public ceremony held in June each year.

 In 2018, our award-winners were clear exponents of commitment, generosity and solidarity: Emilio Aragón won the Lifetime Professional Award for his charity work; the Mary’s Meals organization was recognized for its dream of feeding and educating one-and-a-half million children around the world; Surgery in Turkana won an award for bringing hope to thousands of patients in Africa; and Agrindus S.A. won for its corporate commitment to the environment and the local economy.